nimblehq/laptop/README.md

 [android sdk]: https://developer.android.com/studio/releases/sdk-tools

 It should take less than 15 minutes to install (depending on your machine and internet speed).

+### M1 incompatible dependecies

+- [Keybase] to have encrypted team communication

+It will omit all these dependencies above while running the script in the M1 machines.

 ## Customize in `~/.laptop.local`